Economy

 Share

-In another sign that the global economic recovery is gaining strength, China's exports rose more than expected in April, suggesting that its trade performance could last longer than expected this year, boosted by global fiscal stimulus.
+In another sign that the global economic recovery is gaining momentum, China's exports rose more than expected in April, suggesting that its trade performance could last longer than expected this year, boosted by global fiscal stimulus.